maurya-anand/ARA/README.md

 The configuration file `conf.txt` is automatically generated during the installation by setup script.
 It contains certain default parameters as well as the location to the executable binaries of the tools incorporated in the pipeline.

 The user can modify the default parameters in `conf.txt` and pass it to the pipeline as an input.
+For example, the `data_perc` option in the configuration refers to the default value of 5% of the dataset selected for analysis.
+However, the user has the flexibility to provide any integer value between 1 and 100 to specify the desired percentage of the dataset to be used.

-For example, the user can choose between _blastn_ or _bowtie2_ by changing the 'execute flag' to either 0 or 1 in the configuration file while leaving the rest of the parameters to default values.
+Similarly, the user can choose between _blastn_ or _bowtie2_ by changing the 'execute flag' to either 0 or 1 in the configuration file while leaving the rest of the parameters to default values.
 By default, both the tools are enabled _ie_. `execute = 1`.

 The `read_drop_perc_cutoff` in `conf.txt` config file denotes the cutoff to discard a sample if the total reads left after executing the trimmomatic are higher than the threshold (by default, if the more than 70% of reads are dropped as per the trimmomatic log, then the sample will fail the quality criteria and will not be processed downstream).
 Please refer the documentation of [Trimmomatic ](https://github.com/usadellab/Trimmomatic) for more details about the parameters present in the config file.